diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `The asynchronous API allows you to pipeline requests, which in some scenarios can offer better throughput`.(PS: a bit like CompletionService) Imagine that you want to read a large batch of znodes and process them independently.
 Using the synchronous API, each read would block until it returned, whereas with the asynchronous API, you can fire off all the asynchronous reads very quickly and process the responses in a separate thread as they come back.

 * Watch triggers
-The read operations exists, getChildren, and getData may have watches set on them, and the watches are triggered by write operations: create, delete, and setData.
-ACL operations do not participate in watches.
+The read operations exists, getChildren, and getData may have watches set on them, and the watches are triggered by write operations: create, delete, and setData. `ACL operations do not participate in watches`.

 ![hadoop_zookeeper_watch_triggers_img_1]